 In 2013, Bentley spearheaded the Bulldogs' involvement in the Michigan's "Best Sports Logo" contest sponsored by the Detroit Free Press with FSU eventually winning the competition over such iconic organizations as the Detroit Lions, Red Wings & Tigers among others.
 The social media effort went on to receive the prestigious "Gold Award" for the nation's best social media campaign in the NACMA Awards competition, marking the second-straight year in which FSU finished among the top three in the category.

-This past fall, in 2014, Bentley coordinated the nomination process and promotion for the school's first Harlon Hill Trophy recipient in quarterback Jason Vander Laan, who was chosen as the Division II Player of the Year.
+Bentley coordinated the nomination process and promotion for the school's first Harlon Hill Trophy recipient in quarterback two-time winner Jason Vander Laan, who was chosen as the Division II Player of the Year.
 In his time at FSU, he's also played a lead role in promoting other student-athletes who have achieved major national honors, including 2011 Division II Men's Basketball National Player of the Year Justin Keenan along with 2014 National Premier Player of the Year and Hobey Baker Top 10 finalist CJ Motte in men's ice hockey.

 Bentley is a member of the Division II Sports Information Directors of America (D2SIDA) and is also the current host of the "Ferris Sports Update" television show highlighting FSU Athletics, which is shown live across the state on both broadcast and cable outlets.
 He also previously hosted the "Bulldog Beat" Football Show, an online weekly talk radio program during the season and "Mic'd Up Monday's", a live coaches radio show recorded at various local establishments.

-He presently serves on the university's Social Media Team and is involved with the Foursquare Steering Committee.
+He presently serves on the university's Social Media Team and the Sports Leadership Institue Advisory Board while being involved with the Foursquare Steering Committee.
 Bentley's also active in several community and professional organizations, including serving on the board for the Northland United Soccer Club.
 Presently, he's the regional coordinator for the Division II Men's Basketball Midwest Region Media Poll and is a national committee voting member for the D2 Men's Basketball Media Rankings along with the Don Hansen's Football Gazette All-Super Region squad.